robots-make-art-too/GroupProject_info/README.md

 1. Introduction of project including structure of phases, due dates, and weight of final grade.
 2. During Week 4 lab students will be instructed on additional git skills including branches.
+3. `GitHappens.md` is a refresher on some Git content for students

 ---